BoldingBruggeman/nemo-medusa-cssm/README.md

 conda init bash
 ```

 Then log out and back in.
 Now `conda` should work.
+You will not need `module load jaspy` anymore, as `conda init bash` has added the necessary initialization logic to your `.bashrc`.
+In fact, if you would execute `module load jaspy` again, it breaks your conda environment (that may be a bug that ultimately gets addressed by the JASMIn/JasPy team - it is an issue on 7 July 2021).

 To set up the Python environment we will use for processing, first get a local copy of this repository: